pyOpenSci/pyopensci.github.io/_posts/2024-11-22-pyOpenSci-first-open-science-festival.md

 ### Day 2: Create Your First Python Package

 On Day 2, participants learned how to turn their code into reusable, installable Python packages.
-I've taught Python packaging with Hatch now several times over the past year and everyone consistently loves having an all-in-one tool!
-They also pick it up quickly, which means the tool is accessible and usable - a win-win!
+I've taught Python packaging with Hatch several times over the past year, and everyone consistently loves having an all-in-one tool!
+They also pick it up quickly, making the tool accessible and usable--a win-win!
 This was one person's response to their favorite day:

-The packaging part.
-I thought Hatch was really useful and I liked the fact that it can do a couple of things as one tool.
+> ...I thought Hatch was really useful and I liked the fact that it can do a couple of things as one tool.
 {: .highlight-quote }